 - a.
-The Purchasing Officer may request authorization to donate a surplus item to a charitable or nonprofit organization that has tax-exempt status. - b.
-Donations will be handled on a case-by-case basis and approved by the Chief Financial Officer. - B. Prior to physical removal, the principal/administrator/designee knowledgeable and responsible for the item(s) will identify if the item is a Fixed Asset and verify if the item is on the Fixed Asset list and notify the Finance Office of the final disposition.
+The Director of Procurement and Materials Management may request authorization to donate a surplus item to a charitable or nonprofit organization that has tax-exempt status. - b.
+Donations will be handled on a case-by-case basis and approved by the Chief Administrative Officer. - c.
+Goods and materials received through grants and donations are considered Board property and will be governed by this policy. - B. Prior to physical removal, the principal/administrator/designee knowledgeable and responsible for the item(s) will identify if the item is a fixed asset and verify if the item is on the fixed asset list and notify the Finance Office of the final disposition.